Southern Sons

-Southern Sons was an Australian rock band, formed in Melbourne, Victoria in 1989 by members of The State along with lead vocalist and guitarist Irwin Thomas, who was then using the stage name Jack Jones.
+Southern Sons is an Australian rock band, formed in Melbourne, Victoria in 1989 by members of The State along with lead vocalist and guitarist Irwin Thomas, who was then using the stage name Jack Jones.
 They are best known for their Australian top ten hits "Heart in Danger", "Hold Me in Your Arms", and "You Were There".

 Career

 1989–1991: Beginnings and Southern Sons

-Southern Sons were established in 1989 after the members of the group The State joined New York-born, Melbourne-raised, 19-year-old guitar prodigy Jack Jones.
-The group signed a record deal by Glenn Wheatley on his labelWheatley Records.
+Southern Sons were established in 1989 and featured several members of the band The State, one such member guitarist Phil Buckle and Sons lead man Jack Jones in 1990 worked alongside John Farnham as session musicians on his album Chain Reaction, as well a accompanied Farnham on tour.
+The group signed a record deal with Farnham's manager Glenn Wheatley on his Wheatley Records label.

 In July 1990, Southern Sons released their debut single "Heart in Danger", which peaked at number 5 on the ARIA Charts.
 In November 1990, the single "Always and Ever" was released as well as the group's debut self-titled album, Southern Sons peaked at number 5 on the ARIA albums chart.
-"Hold Me in Your Arms" was released in March 1991 and peaked at number 9.
+A third single, the ballad "Hold Me in Your Arms" was released in March 1991 and peaked at number 9.